Is construction an essential business?

 Other challenges faced by construction companies during COVID

-Additionally, individual states and provinces have been allowed to create their own mandates regarding COVID-19 restrictions.
+Additionally, states and provinces have been allowed to create their own mandates regarding COVID-19 restrictions.
 As such, many have listed construction as essential even though it’s not on federal lists.

 We hope this article has been helpful to you in figuring out whether construction is a non-essential business in your region.
 For more construction management news and tips, visit our blog.
-Also check out “construction remote team management tips
+Also, check out “construction remote team management tips

 Better people planning is just one click away